 The intentional or convenience sample was made up of 1975 university students from northern Mexico, of which 46% indicated they were male, 53.5% female, and 0.4% preferred not to respond.
 The mean age was \Box = 20.9 years, the Md = 20 years and the mode was 17 years; The standard deviation was 2.991, with a maximum value of 44 years and a minimum of 15 years.
 Regarding the modality in which the students were taking classes, it was found that 94.3% were online, 7% in person and 4.5% in a hybrid system.
-Of the total number of participants, 63.9% stated that they did not work and 36.1% mentioned that they did.
-The sample was randomly divided into two halves to evaluate its validity and reliability.
+Of all the participants, 63.9% stated that they did not work and 36.1% mentioned that they did.
+The sample was divided into two parts randomly for the evaluation of its validity and reliability.
 Sample number one was used for exploratory factor analysis (EFA) and sample two for confirmatory factor analysis (CFA).